 Mary traveled with Joseph on a donkey

 At the time of Jesus’ birth, people traveled by foot, by animal, or in a cart.
-Nazareth to Bethlehem was a four to six-day journey over rough tracks with wild animals and robbers.
+The journey from Nazareth to Bethlehem took four to six days over rough tracks with wild animals and robbers.
 People usually traveled in groups for their own protection.
+Donkeys or asses were the normal animals used to carry loads and are still used in many countries today.
+Horses were only used by the rich or as a war animal.

 Jesus, to be the Messiah and Savior of the world, had to fulfill a number of prophecies.
 Can you think of any?